microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerForContainerApp/README.md

 To enable Service Profiler, NuGet package needs to be installed and proper environment variables need to be set.
 One way to reach the goal is adding the following lines to your [Dockerfile](./Dockerfile).
 In this file:

 * It adds the reference to the NuGet package of Service Profiler before the build of the project happens.
-* It sets the instrumentation key to Application Insights so that the application knows where to send the trace to.
+* It sets the connection string to Application Insights so that the application knows where to send the trace to.
 * It uses the hosting startup assembly for the entry point of Service Profiler.

 *To make your build context as small as possible add a [.dockerignore](./.dockerignore) file to your project folder.*

 ## Create an Application Insights resource

 Follow the [Create an Application Insights resource](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource).
-Note down the [instrumentation key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource#copy-the-instrumentation-key).
+Note down the [instrumentation connection string](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource#copy-the-instrumentation-key).

 ## Optionally set the log level to Information for Service Profiler